AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 16. Fixed some script command and movement names.
 17. Enabled some of the quick script cmd buttons.
 18. Fixed map screen going 3D with collision tab open
+19. Added New Movement names and changed some of the old ones